What to Say When Someone Leaves You on Read: 20 Ideas

 Use this approach if you suspect your message might have been overlooked in a busy inbox.
 It’s a gentle reminder without assuming they intentionally ignored your message.

-See also 20 Ways to End a Conversation with a Narcissist
+See also 20 Ways to Change a Conversation Topic Over Text

 19. Maintaining Connection